 Our attendance has been improving but we have only been 'green' once since September.
 Our target is to be above 95%, please make sure your child is on time, everydayto give them the best chance of success in Y6.

-Year 5 and 6 are going to be taking part in the accelerated reading scheme, they will be giving 20 minute independent reading time every day.
+Year 6 are going to be continue taking part in the accelerated reading scheme, they will be giving 20 minute independent reading time every day.
 AR is a computer program that helps to manage and monitor children’s independent reading practice.
 Your child picks a book at his/her own level and reads it at his/her own pace.
 When finished, your child takes a short quiz on the computer - passing the quiz is an indication that your child has understood what has been read.
 AR gives both children and teachers feedback based on the quiz results which the teacher then uses to help the child set targets and ongoing reading practice.